 Birgit Noggler, as the Chairwoman of the Risk Committee, satisfies the legal standards, expert qualifications and independence requirements set out in § 39d (3) of the BWG.
 In addition to serving as the Chairwoman of the Risk Committee, her principal occupation is the provision of tax advisory services.
 She was the Chief Financial Officer of Immofinanz AG from 2011 to 2016 and held management positions at Immofinanz AG from 2007 to 2011.
 Birgit Noggler has worked in accounting from the beginning of her professional career and therefore has extensive expertise in this field.
-In addition to her mandate at Semperit Aktiengesellschaft Holding, Birgit Noggler also holds supervisory board mandates at B&C Industrieholding GmbH and NOE Immobilien Development GmbH.
+In addition to her mandate at Semperit Aktiengesellschaft Holding, Birgit Noggler also holds supervisory board mandates at B&C Industrieholding GmbH, B&C KB Holding GmbH, NOE Immobilien Development GmbH and immigon portfolioabbau ag.

-In addition to serving as the Chairwoman of the Audit Committee, Eva Eberhartinger, in her main position, chairs the Tax Management division at the Institute for Accounting & Auditing at the Vienna University of Economics and Business, and was Vice Rector for financial affairs at the Vienna University of Economics and Business from 2006 to 2011.
+In addition to serving as the Chairwoman of the Audit Committee, Eva Eberhartinger, in her main position, chairs the Tax Management division at the Institute for Accounting & Auditing at the Vienna University of Economics and Business, and from 2006 to 2011 was the university's Vice Rector, Financial Affairs.
 On account of her high level of expertise and many years of experience in research and lecturing at both national and international universities, Eva Eberhartinger is a recognized expert in the areas of finance and accounting, as well as taxation.
 Her research focuses on accounting, taxation, financing and taxes, European/international accounting, and international tax law.
 Furthermore, Eva Eberhartinger has numerous publications in various specialist journals.
-She has been on the supervisory board of the Austrian Treasury since 2013 and served as the Vice Chair until 2017.
-She has also been a member of the supervisory board of maxingyest AG (Germany) since 2014.
+She has been a member of the supervisory board of the Austrian Treasury since 2013 and of maxingvest AG (Germany) since 2014.

-The decision was taken in the 2020 financial year to establish the Digitalization Committee and the Supervisory Board elected Andrea Gaal as the Chairwoman of the committee.
-During her career, Andrea Gaal has held several key positions within British and American high-tech start-ups and served in a managing role at Sony and Sony Ericsson with responsibility for the DACH (German-speaking countries), Central European and North American (Canada) regions.
-Furthermore, Andrea Gaal is engaged on the advisory council of Al 42.cx, a market data company which specializes in the analysis and identification of intellectual property and intangible assets; she is also a member of the Al-42 INDEX[TM] committee, which determines the index constituents and weightings.
+Andrea Gaal, Chairwoman of the Digitalization Committee, has held several key positions within British and American high-tech start-ups in the course of her career and served in a managing role at Sony and Sony Ericsson with responsibility for the DACH (German-speaking countries), Central European and North American (Canada) regions.
+Furthermore, Andrea Gaal is engaged on the advisory council of Al 42.cx, a market data company which specializes in the analysis and identification of intellectual property and intangible assets; she is also a member of the Al-42 INDEXTM committee, which determines the index constituents and weightings.
 The index comprises the leading listed companies globally with expertise in the area of artificial intelligence and is published through Refinitiv (Thomson Reuters).
-Aside from the aforementioned roles, Andrea Gaal also teaches as an adjunct professor in the Department of Business & Management at Webster Vienna Private University, where her lectures cover subjects such as Business & Global Issues, Global Competitive Strategies, Corporate Responsibility and Society, and Women in Management.

-With Eva Eberhartinger as Chairwoman of the Audit Committee, Birgit Noggler as Chairwoman of the Risk Committee, and Andrea Gaal as the new Chairwoman of the Digitalization Committee, the responsibilities of the free float representatives have been further strengthened.
+Aside from the aforementioned roles, Andrea Gaal also teaches as an adjunct professor in the Department of Business & Management at Webster Vienna Private University.
+With Eva Eberhartinger as the Chairwoman of the Audit Committee, Birgit Noggler as the Chairwoman of the Digitalization Committee, the responsibilities of the free float representatives have been further strengthened.